 When you return: If you return to Covered Employment after being discharged other than dishonorably from the Uniformed Services and you otherwise meet the requirements of USERRA (see below), your coverage will be reinstated on the day you return to work in Covered Employment.
 Your eligibility (and that of your Eligible Dependent(s)) will continue through the end of the Eligibility Period as it existed on the date that you departed Covered Employment to enter the Uniformed Services as if the period of qualified military service had not occurred.
-At the end of that period of extended eligibility, if you have not yet worked sufficient hours in Covered Employment to again meet the requirements for Continuing Eligibility, you may then self-pay for continuation coverage under the procedures set forth below for COBRA Continuation Coverage until you again meet the requirements for Coverage is reached, whichever first occurs.
+At the end of that period of extended eligibility, if you have not yet worked sufficient hours in Covered Employment to again meet the requirements for Continuing Eligibility, you may then self-pay for continuation coverage under the procedures set forth below for COBRA Continuation Coverage until you again meet the requirements for Continuing Eligibility or until the maximum period of COBRA Continuation Coverage is reached, whichever first occurs.

-Notwithstanding the above, the Plan provides continuous eligibility through December 31, 2013 for a covered Employee who enters the Uniformed Services and provides the Plan Office with proof of such service.
+Notwithstanding the above, the Plan provided continuous eligibility through December 31, 2014 for a covered Employee who entered the Uniformed Services and provided the Plan with proof of such service.